tcspears/gitwords/README.md

 ```
 -bash: /usr/bin/Rscript: No such file or directory
 ```
-then you will need to do some detective work to determine where this program is located, and then edit the first line of each of the three scripts with this correct location.
+then, like before, you will need to do some detective work to determine where this program is located, and then edit the first line of each of the three scripts with this correct location.
 If instead of an error message you get a message that begins with the following,
 ```
 Usage: /path/to/Rscript [--options] [-e expr [-e expr2 ...] | file] [args]
 ```